SanjeeveSankar-47/ASAPP/README.md

 ## Features

 - Python backend services (APIs, workers, or scripts)
-- JavaScript frontend components and UI assets
-- Styling with CSS and static HTML files
 - Tests for both backend and frontend (where present)

 ---